-At Firbeck Academy, we use the OWL ladder system to promote positive behaviour This system allows pupils the opportunity to resolve and restore their behaviour within the lesson, using reflection time and teacher support.
+At Victoria Primary School, we use the 'Reminder, Caution, Reflect, Repair' system to promote positive behaviour but also clearly and visually aid communication to pupils when poor behaviour is demonstrated.
+This system allows pupils the opportunity to resolve and restore their behaviour within the lesson, using reflection time and teacher support.